Kalman Samuels: Marriage and birth of Yossi

+After seven years of darkness and silence, Yossi experienced the Helen Keller miracle of a breakthrough to communication, initially via spelling letters via sign language in his palm and later via speech.
+This breakthrough was the catalyst to the establishment of Shalva.
+With Malki's prayers answered, it was time for her to fulfill her promise to G-d.

 Founding and expansion of Shalva

-Due to their challenges raising Yossi without adequate support, Malki and Kalman established an afternoon playgroup for children with disabilities.
+Learning from their experience, Malki and Kalman established an afternoon program for children with disabilities, which began as a small program with six children operating out of a Jerusalem apartment.
 Over time, the program expanded to meet the needs of a broader spectrum of disabilities, from birth through adulthood.
 Today, Shalva offers a constellation of therapeutic interventions, family support, inclusive educational frameworks, social and recreational programs and vocational training to individuals with disabilities.

-In recognition of Shalva's accomplishments and an ongoing need to expand the availability of special needs services, the Jerusalem Municipality provided the organization with a seven acre property adjacent to the planned Route 16 highway and the Shaarei Tzedek Medical Center in the Beit HaKerem neighborhood of Jerusalem.
+In recognition of Shalva's accomplishments and an ongoing need to expand the availability of special needs services, the Jerusalem Municipality provided the organization with a seven acre property adjacent to the Route 16 highway and the Shaarei Tzedek Medical Center in the Beit HaKerem neighborhood of Jerusalem.

-In September 2016, Shalva opened the Shalva National Center in Jerusalem and has since become an international leader in the field of disability care; housing some of Israel's largest and most advanced facilities for persons with disabilities.
+In September 2016, Shalva opened the Shalva National Center in Jerusalem and has since become an international leader in the field of disability care; housing some of Israel's largest and most advanced facilities for persons with disabilities and impacting the field of disabilities globally.